miyosuda/disentangled_vae/README.md

 Result by changing latent Z from -3.0 to 3.0 with β=4.0

-Disentaglment is obscure but latent variables with small variance Z0, Z2, Z6 seem extracting "x", "y" and "rotation" parameters.
+Disentaglment is obscure but latent variables with small variance "Z0", "Z2", "Z6" seem extracting "x", "y" and "rotation" parameters.
 (Though they are still entalgled a bit.)

-z0:
+Other latent variables are all drawin into N(0,I), so variances are round 1.0.

+**z0**:
 ![](disentangle_img/check_z0_0.png)
 ![](disentangle_img/check_z0_1.png)
 ![](disentangle_img/check_z0_2.png)